|

 If you're coming to the island by boat, there are taxis and

-motorbike drivers waiting at the harbour to take people to their
+minibuses waiting at the harbour to take people to their

 General